 Once the descriptor for a course has undergone wide discipline review, it is posted for general viewing.
 Individual college courses are compared to the minimum requirements set by these descriptors.
 Any community college course that bears the C-ID supranumber conveys that intersegmental faculty have determined it meets the published course content, rigor, and course objectives.
 The C-ID descriptor also means that any other course elsewhere, bearing the same number will be accepted by the institution.

 C-ID began by developing descriptors for courses in 20 disciplines that are among those most frequently transferred.
 The next area of focus has been on the courses in TMCs (the Transfer Model Curricula that describe the major component of associate degrees for transfer).
 C-ID will then expand to include more and more courses each year.
-Click above to view the current status of course descriptors and C-ID numbers in an array of transfer disciplines.

 This continuous process of review, revision, and assigning of numbers means that this website will be a dynamic one—so watch this site for frequent updates and new information.